 Pico produces essential, everyday goods, each with their own traceable story.

 Pico was founded in 2016 by childhood friends Phoebe and Isobel.
-Our shared love of clothes has since developed into a fascination about their provenance.
 Starting Pico has taken us on an educational and often unexpected journey - discovering the roots of where our clothes really come from, right back to the farms and farmers who produce the initial fibres.

-Project # 1 has started with the first things we put on in the morning - beautifully soft and simple, everyday underwear.
-Our pants, trunks, vests & crop tops are made in a small fairtrade factory in southern India, using organic cotton sourced from fairtrade farmers’ cooperatives.
+Our aim has always been to produce beautiful essentials and in Project # 1 we started with the first things to be put on in the morning.
+Our beautifully soft and simple, everyday underwear is made in a small fairtrade factory in southern India, using organic cotton sourced from fairtrade farmers’ cooperatives.

 We are currently in the process of researching and developing Project #2, an exploration of Indian, natively grown & hand-woven cotton; and Project #3, researching and directly working with British sheep & wool.